Whick-End/Banana_SHell/README.md

   * **ObjectFiles** directory, is **create by Makefile**

 ## HELP
-  If you have any errors with readline library, try this: sudo apt-get ```install libreadline6 libreadline6-dev```
+  If you have any errors with readline library, try this: sudo apt-get ```sudo apt-get install libreadline6 libreadline6-dev```

 ## Diagram Of Codes